ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 1. Heavy Weight

 There’s no escaping the weight penalty.
 Fat tire e-bikes have beefier, heavier frames, big wheels, big motors and bigger batteries.
 Plus, they usually have suspension (which I think is unnecessary).
 I have never tested a fat e-bike that weighed under 70 lbs, and have ridden some that are close to 85 lbs.
 To put that into perspective, my lightest road bike weighs 18.5 lbs.
-If I jump on my road bike after riding an electric fat bike with 750-watt motor, it feels really quick.
+It feels really quick if I jump on my road bike after riding an electric fat bike with a 750-watt motor.

 2. Rolling Resistance

-Rolling resistance is a big factor when riding a bike, along with aerodynamics.
+Rolling resistance and aerodynamics are a big factor when riding a bike.
 Fat tire e-bikes perform very poorly in both.
-A typical Kenda Juggernaut 26 x 4″ tire produced a massive 38-watts of resistance when tested at 16 psi [source].
+A typical Kenda Juggernaut 26 x 4″ tire produced a massive 38-watt resistance when tested at 16 psi [source].
 Plus, they’re heavy, weighing in at nearly 2 lbs per tire.
-When you compare that with a Schwalbe Marathon Almotion 700 x 40c – the resistance is 17-watts [source] – a difference of 20-watts per tire.
+When you compare that with a Schwalbe Marathon Almotion 700 x 40c – the resistance is 17 watts [source] – a difference of 20 watts per tire.
 When you consider most fat tire e-bikes are never ridden off-road, that’s a lot of wasted energy!

 3. Hard to Pedal Without Assist

 Picture the scenario.
 You’ve overestimated the battery range of your e-bike – we all do it from time to time.
-And you find yourself having to pedal without motor assistance for the last few miles.
-Trying to pedal a 70 lb fat tire electric bike without assist ain’t easy, especially if you find yourself faced with a hill!
+And you have to pedal without motor assistance for the last few miles.
+Trying to pedal a 70 lb fat tire electric bike without assistance isn’t easy, especially if you are faced with a hill!
 Also, you may want to conserve battery power on longer rides by pedaling without assist for periods of time.
-You can get away with it on flat or slightly downhill sections, but the minute there’s a slight gradient, your legs will be begging for help!
+You can get away with it on flat or slightly downhill sections, but when there’s a slight gradient, your legs will beg for help!

 4. Reduced Battery Range

-Battery range and efficiency is directly linked to bike weight, rolling resistance and aerodynamics.
-Fat tire e-bikes are heavy, have high rolling resistance and poor aerodynamics.
-This means, a 48v 13Ah battery is going to give you less range on a fat e-bike than something like a hybrid / city e-bike.
-This is the main reason most electric fat bikes have big 48v 20Ah / 960Wh batteries fitted.
-This does go some way to mitigating the extra weight / energy consumption.
+Battery range and efficiency are directly linked to bike weight, rolling resistance and aerodynamics.
+Fat tire e-bikes are heavy, have high rolling resistance, and have poor aerodynamics.
+This means a 48v 13Ah battery will give you less range on a fat e-bike than a hybrid/city e-bike.
+This is why most electric fat bikes have big 48v 20Ah / 960Wh batteries.
+This does go some way to mitigating the extra weight/energy consumption.

 5. Sizing